sunieee/discord-chatgpt/README.md

 | [M](https://platform.openai.com/docs/models/moderation)oderation | A fine-tuned model that can detect whether text is sensitive or insecure |
 | [GPT-3](https://platform.openai.com/docs/models/gpt-3)       | A set of models that can understand and generate natural language |

-Representative models: gpt-4, [gpt-3.5-turbo](https://platform.openai.com/docs/models) , text-davinci-003
+Representative models: gpt-4 (need to apply), gpt-3.5-turbo, text-davinci-003

 While the new `gpt-3.5-turbo`model is optimized for chatting, it's perfectly suited for traditional completion tasks.
 The original GPT-3.5 model is optimized for [text completion . ](https://platform.openai.com/docs/guides/completion)Open source models have also been released, including [Point-E](https://github.com/openai/point-e) , [Whisper](https://github.com/openai/whisper) , [Jukebox](https://github.com/openai/jukebox) , and [CLIP](https://github.com/openai/CLIP) .